zeefryer/zeefryer.github.io/index.markdown

 I'm a mathematician-turned-ML-practicioner based in the Bay Area.
 I'm interested in AI fairness and applications of machine learning for social good.

-In my free time I do long-distance running and aerial silks, try to teach my Roomba new tricks, and cater to the whims of my two demanding but very perfect cats.
+In my free time I do aerial silks and long-distance running, try to teach my Roomba to do SLAM (simultaneous location and mapping), and cater to the whims of my two demanding but very perfect cats.

 ## Quick Links